DoughertyK/Project6/README.md

 ```bash
 java project4.Main
 ```
+Note: to run project5, substitute project4 with project5.
 ## Technical Details

 Both project4 and project5 attempt to adhere to SOLID principles.
 There are 5 classes other than Main: Reader, Operator, Printer, Sorter, and Converter.